To measure or not to measure that's the question

 Sometimes the corrugator is in quite bad condition and I respect the crew that still is able to produce relatively good board.
 They work around all the problems and I am impressed about the visual board quality they produce.
 The strange thing, however, is that this experienced crew usually don't have any idea about the on-going process.
 They know exactly how to produce relatively good board and what to do when problems occur, but if I ask them: "why are you doing this?"
 I hear the same reply over and over: "that´s what I always do".

-The crew may sometime see me as a threat and they will ask me how many years I have been in the business.
-I tell them that I have more than 50 years of experience in cardboard and show them this picture.
+The crew may sometime see me as a threat and they will ask me how many years I have been in the business, how much experience I have.
+As a joke I tell them that I have more than 60 years of experience in cardboard and show them the picture below, me sitting in a cardboard box at the age of 9 months :-)

 Apparently this is an important issue.